Think NZ is having a hot summer? Every Australian capital over 30C this week

 Perth on Monday hit a top of 37.6C and is set for a top of 29C today, but it will remain a sticky day across the WA capital.

-But the western state isn't the only hot one, with all our capital cities experiencing temperatures above 30C throughout the week.
+But the western state isn't the only hot one, with all Australia's capital cities experiencing temperatures above 30C throughout the week.

 Sky News Weather meteorologist Rob Sharpe said it's looking to be a very hot week ahead, with some areas seeing their hottest run of December days in years.